department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care/va-health-care-and-other-insurance.md

 - We don’t know if Congress will provide enough funding in future years for us to care for all Veterans signed up for VA health care.
 If you're in one of the lower priority groups, you could lose your VA health care benefits in the future.
 And, if you don't keep your private insurance, this would leave you with no coverage.
 - If you have Medicare Part B (coverage for doctors and outpatient services) and you cancel it, you won't be able to get it back until January of the following year.
 And, you may have to pay a penalty to get your coverage back.

 ### If I already have VA health care benefits, should I still sign up for Medicare when I turn 65?
-[UX/DESIGN NOTE: CONSIDER ACCORDION HERE]

 Yes, we encourage you to sign up for Medicare as soon as you can.
 This is because: